kamchatka-volcano/figcone/README.md

 ### User defined types
-To use user defined types in your config, it's necessary to add a specialization of the struct `figcone::StringConverter` and implement its static method `fromString`.
+To use user-defined types in your config, it's necessary to add a specialization of the struct `figcone::StringConverter` and implement its static method `fromString`.
-Let's replace a HostCfg config structure with a parameter of type Host that is stored in the config as string `"ipAddress:port"`.
+Let's replace the HostCfg config structure with a parameter of type Host that is stored in the config as a string `"ipAddress:port"`.

 ```C++
 ///examples/ex03.cpp